The Gable Home was designed and built by students to compete in the 2009 US Dept. of Energy's Solar Decathlon Competition.

 You are here

-After the competition, the houses built by the UIUC teams at the Center for Green Technology in Chicago, on the Weather Channel, at the GreenBuild Expo in Chicago, and on various news outlets.
+The houses built by the UIUC teams in the past were featured at the Center for Green Technology in Chicago, on the Weather Channel, at the GreenBuild Expo in Chicago, and on various news outlets.
 The University team has shown a commitment to education of the public about how solar power and sustainable design are feasible and attractive options.